Tris-B/Expression2_TurretFramework/README.md

 ### Inputs

-To start, open the config.txt in the Expression2 tool, this is the only file which you should have to modify.
-Like any normal E2, we define the name and our inputs in the first lines.
+To start, open the config.txt script in the Expression2 tool, this is the only file which you should have to modify.
+Like any normal E2, we define the name and our inputs in the directives section (@name, @inputs etc.).

 This E2 requires the following inputs to be provided.
 Some of these are provided for you.